You’re probably right about your security gaps, here’s how to prove it

 Turning your suspicions into proof

-Proactively identifying and eliminating vulnerabilities across systems, networks and applications is one of the most effective ways to reduce your cyber risk.
+Proactively identifying and eliminating vulnerabilities across systems, networks, and applications is one of the most effective ways to reduce cyber risk.
 That’s why penetration testing should be a core part of any cyber resilience strategy.

 Unfortunately, cyber threats evolve faster than policies, tooling, and assumptions.
-This can mean that even when penetration testing has been undertaken, a breach will still occur.
-Not because penetration testing didn’t work, but because it wasn’t as effective or rigorous as it could have been.
+This means that even when penetration testing has been undertaken, breaches can still occur - not because testing doesn’t work, but because it wasn’t as effective or rigorous as it could have been.

 The question of “to test or not to test” has long since been answered.
-What’s more important is how confident you are that your testing is truly working for you.
+What matters now is how confident you are that your testing is truly working for you.

 How assumptions create risk